NicholasSperry/RetinaSmartCamera/README.md

 3. Go to `Shared with me`->`Frames`->Right click->`Add shortcut to Drive`->Add the dataset folder inside the RetinaSmartCamera directory.

 ### Locally
-If you plan on running this locally:
+If you want to run the Retina Pipeline or benchmark its performance you need to run it locally:
 1. Clone the repository to the desired location

         git clone https://github.com/NicholasSperry/RetinaSmartCamera.git